 “Self-confidence is a big one.
-Self-awareness, how to be a friend,” said Susan Thomas-Holder, a long-time volunteer with the Choir School of Delaware, on what she hoped young women who attend the afterschool program would learn at the Junior League of Wilmington’s Teen Empowerment Summit on April 29, 2017.
+Self-awareness, how to be a friend,” said Susan Thomas-Holder, a long-time volunteer with the Choir School of Delaware, on what she hoped young women who attend the afterschool program would learn at the Junior League of Wilmington’s Youth Empowerment Summit.
 Thomas-Holder did not stop there: getting along with children of other age groups, stepping up and being a mentor, how to seek out trusting adults were all on her list.

 And the girls were on the same page.
 One eighth-grader said she would learn more about how to handle difficult relationships, and another wanted to work on expressing her emotions, and they did just that!

 As the young women enjoyed lunch together after the Summit’s formal program, they talked about their favorite parts of the presentations.